Akul-AI/akulai/README.md

+A WIP re-write of the code.
+I noticed it is rather hard to make new features in the main code, so I made a new re-write with hopefully easier code.
+Includes updated plugin system and a new self-learning capability.
+Only supports python plugins so far, though.

 # AkulAI

 Note: First off, don't forget to download the ASR model from [here](https://alphacephei.com/vosk/models), unzip it, rename it to `vosk_model` and place it in the `akulai` directory.
 It won't work without that.
 Also make sure you have Node.js installed.
 And finally, for the perl plugins, install any kind of Perl installation, although I recommend Strawbery Perl.
 Also make sure that you have cpamn installed and have perl in your PATH for Windows.